MatheusSanteago/ScrapingSPLAttendances/README.md

 I use Pandas to preprocess data, transform it into CSV format and then store it in the RAW zone.

+To complement my data using a dataset from Kaggle, with data on player transfers in the SPL since 2007, I performed a cold load.

 [Extract - Notebook](https://github.com/MatheusSanteago/ScrapingSPLAttendances/blob/master/extract.ipynb)